 Writing With Impact: Writing That Persuades will change the way you write for ever.
 It's jam-packed with no-nonsense advice on how to win people over with the written word.

-In Writing With Impact: Writing That Persuades, you'll learn principles that can be applied to any type of non-fiction writing - including emails, reports, presentations, sales pages, advertising, blogs and more.
+In Writing With Impact: Writing That Persuades, you'll learn principles that can be applied to most types of non-fiction writing - including emails, reports, presentations, sales pages, advertising, blogs and more.

 Want to nail that promotion?
 Inspire your team?
 Sell a product, service or big idea?
 If you're serious about your career, you need this course.